PlanterApp/planter_blog/content/posts/plan-your-spice-garden/index.md

 * Dill

   * The seeds are excellent for pickling; can be used when ground too, for things like ranch dressing
-* Cayenne

-  * similar to paprika, but MUCH more spicy.
-Use very sparingly and don't touch your face when using it!